OVillani/LimeSurvey-AdNote-Plugin/README.md

 # Installation
-Downlod via githb, unzip and place the folder 'addNotes' and its content within the /Limesurvey/plugins/ folder
+Downlod via githb, unzip and place the folder 'addNotes' and its content within the /Limesurvey/plugins/ folder.
+Don't forget to activate the plugin in the Plugin manager (Configuration > Settings > Plugin manager).

 # Homepage and Copyright